 Here, you’ll learn about children as young as 10 years old who served jail time with hard labour for petty theft, as well as Fred McGaughey, the last man to hang in Lindsay.
 He was hanged on December 5, 1924 for the May 25, 1924 murder of young Beatrice Fee, a remarkably quick trial, sentencing and execution.

-Admission is free for children under the age of 12, adults are $5 and seniors $3 – quite a bargain!
+Admission is free for children under the age of 6, adults are $5, children 3-18 $3 – quite a bargain!
+Closed Sundays and Mondays.

-Random Fact: In December 2017, Neil Young returned home to Canada to perform at an invitation-only concert in Omemee, so who knows you may be lucky enough to bump into him during your visit to the Kawartha Lakes.
+🌟 Random Fact: In December 2017, Neil Young returned home to Canada to perform at an invitation-only concert in Omemee.
+Who knows you may be lucky enough to bump into him during your visit to the Kawartha Lakes.

 4. Eat Butter Tarts on the Kawarthas Northumberland Butter Tart Tour

 Another of my favourite places for butter tarts is the aptly-named Buttertarts ‘N More located on the outskirts of Lindsay at 1535 Highway 7.
-They’re serious about their butter tarts here — you can get them plain, with raisins or pecans.
+They’re serious about their butter tarts here.
+Get them plain, with raisins or pecans.